vmd1/init0/content/posts/Welcome.md

 Hey!
 Welcome to **Byte**, my digital notepad for all things techy, where I share whatever I happen to be working on at the moment.

-Byte is a place for anything, from Home Automation, to my Programming endeavours, to me trying to self-host half of Google.
+Byte is a place for anything, from Home Automation, to my programming endeavours, to me trying to self-host half of Google.

 Whether you’re here to learn something new, see what I’ve been building, or just take a peek into my workflow — I’m glad you stopped by.